Becoming a Host

 How it works

-You can pledge accommodation via the Irish Red Cross Register of Pledges.
+You can pledge accommodation via the Irish Red Cross Register of Pledges or via the HIH pledge form.

 Local Authorities are activating pledges of vacant properties, made via the Offer A Home scheme.
 Find out more at www.offerahome.ie.

-Since April 2023, we are all working in close partnership and we are learning from each other as we go.
+Since April 2023, we are all working in close partnership and learning from each other as we go.

 Pledge with us

-We have a robust process to onboard and support hosts, guests and make matches - safely and sustainably, with proven policies and procedures in place to safeguard all parties, including Garda Vetting and Child and Vulnerable Persons Safeguarding Policy.
+We have a robust process to onboard and support hosts and guests and make matches - safely and sustainably, with proven policies and procedures in place to safeguard all parties.

-You can register by completing the form to Pledge your accommodation here.
-This form asks questions about the space you can offer, your expectations of hosting and why you want to do it.
+You can register by completing our pledge form where we’ll invite you to tell us about the space you can offer, your expectations of hosting and why you want to do it.
 We use this info to figure out a potential match for you.

 Matchmaking

-We’ll move at your pace, answer any questions and make sure you feel comfortable hosting before the match is made!
+We’ll move at your pace, answer any questions and make sure you have a thorough understanding of what's involved before the match is made.

 Garda Vetting for Hosts